 Looking for Vancouver home insurance from a local name you can trust?
 You've come to the right place.
 Square One offers the only policy in North America that can be personalized to your individual needs.
 That means you decide what to insure, so you only pay for the protection you need.
 You also get to choose from a wide range of coverage and deductible options.
 Continue reading to learn why Square One is right for you.

-We're confident you'll love our service and stay with us.
+We’re confident you’ll love our service and stay with us.
 That’s why we don’t lock you into a contract.
-With us, you can pay monthly or annually by bank withdrawal or credit card, for as long (or little) as you need protection.
+With us, you can pay monthly or annually and there’s no fixed-term contract.
+You can also change your payment preferences through your online account.

 ready for an online quote?
 Policies start at $12/month if you rent your home and $40/month if you own your home.
 To see how much you can save with Square One, get a personalized online quote now.